 Weight: 235g / 8.3oz.

-If you are into macro photography and you have budget limitations, then that could be the best macro lens for Nikon D5600.
-A small and lightweight tool for your camera is perfect to discover new dimensions at the photography level.
+That could be the best macro lens if you are into macro photography and have budget limitations.
+A small and lightweight tool for your camera is perfect for discovering new dimensions at the photography level.

-Some features like autofocus and aperture of f/2.8 are great enough when taking into account the price.
-It’s again more likely a consumer-level lens and for the ones who are starting to experiment with macro.
+Some features like autofocus and aperture of f/2.8 are great enough when considering the price.
+Again, it’s more likely a consumer-level lens for those experimenting with macro.

-Also, it’s pretty common that Nikon cameras have a Super Integrated Coating, which is good for sunny days to reduce flare and ghosting.
+Also, it’s pretty standard that Nikon cameras have a Super Integrated Coating, suitable for sunny days to reduce flare and ghosting.

 The only problem is probably a short focal length.
-If shooting living objects then you need to take your camera very close to them.
-Another thing is that if you are too close to the object then the shadow might ruin the photo.
+If shooting living objects, you must take your camera very close to them.
+Another thing is that if you are too close to the object, the shadow might ruin the photo.

-Overall it’s perfect to shoot medium to large macro photography.
+Overall, it’s perfect to shoot medium- to large-scale macro photography.
 For example, food photographers would benefit from this tool a lot.

 10. Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED